johnnyshankman/itunes-library-xml-to-spotify-migrator/readme.md

 Automatic Spotify search and playlist additions are done using the [Spotify Web API](https://developer.spotify.com/documentation/web-api).

-If the song is not migrated, its information is stored into the outputted `notFoundTracks.json` file for your re-usage later however you like.

 ## Setup

 1. Head to the Spotify Developer Portal and create a new application.
 Note the Client ID of the app for usage later in the CLI or `.env`.
 This will provide you API access to Spotify, though in a limited capacity since it will start as a Sandbox application.